gh-davidr/NightscoutLoader/README.md

 ## Is it for me?

-- [x] Do you use Nightscout and want to upload Treatment data to Nightscout from a supported Meter and or Pump?
+- [x] Do you use Nightscout and want to upload Treatment (and or Diasend CGM) data to Nightscout from a supported Meter and or Pump?
 - [x] Do you want an extra tool to help analyze BGs, Carbs & Insulin?
 (Nightscout use is optional)
 - [x] Do you use Nightscout and want an extra tool to visualize repeated patterns of CGM data?
 - [x] Do you have Autotune configured on a separate Linux machine and want assistance with using it - particularly if you also use Diasend?